-Who is the Greatest CIS Player of All Time?
+Who is the GREATEST Canadian University Basketball Player of All Time?

 In light of Team Canada’s run to qualify for the Olympics, Phil Scrubb has emerged as more than a respectable piece; he is in fact in the top seven man rotation with five NBA players and arguably the best shooter in the world not in the NBA (Brady Heslip).

 At the FIBA Americas, Scrubb has logged 118 minutes, while averaging over eight points, two rebounds and three assists per game.

 The top six are as follows in minutes played: